By Ed Staskus

-After a nightlong standoff, the neighborhood cordoned off for safety’s sake, and TV news crews at the ready, tactical teams entered the house in the morning.
+The police decided to regroup, the size and layout of the large house playing a big part in their decision to wait for daylight.
+After a night-long standoff, the neighborhood cordoned off for safety’s sake, and TV news crews at the ready, tactical teams entered the house in the morning.

-Believing Cleveland’s Lithuanians would be better off banding together for their savings and loan needs, Vic Staskus took his brainchild to an ad hoc committee made up of Vytautas Maurutis, Vacys Steponis, Gintaras Tauras, and Vincas Urbaitis.
-Taupa was coined as its name and chartered by the state.
+Believing Cleveland’s Lithuanian immigrants and descendants would be better off banding together for their savings and loan needs, Vic Staskus took his brainchild to an ad hoc committee made up of Vytautas Maurutis, Vacys Steponis, Gintaras Taoras, and Vincas Urbaitis.
+Taupa was coined as the bank’s name and they were shortly chartered by the state.

-At a meeting at Our Lady of Perpetual Help church attended by fewer than twenty people, they collected $4000 in deposits, convinced local Lithuanian attorney Algis Sirvaitis to donate space for an office, and hired Rimute Nasvitiene, who became Taupa’s first employee.
+At a meeting at Our Lady of Perpetual Help church attended by fewer than twenty people, they collected $4000.00 in deposits, convinced local Lithuanian attorney Algis Sirvaitis to donate space for an office, and hired Rimute Nasvitiene, who became Taupa’s first employee.

 “At first we did everything by hand,” said Vic Staskus.
 Later that year the Toronto credit union offered them their old computing machine.
-“It took four of us to bring it into our office, since it was as big as a table, and on top of that we lost most of our small space to it.”
-Fortunately, through a friend at IBM, they were soon able to secure a more modern system.
+“It took four of us to bring it into our office, since it was as big as a table, and on top of that we lost most of our small office space to it.”
+Fortunately, through a friend at IBM, they were shortly able to secure a more modern system.

 Alex Spirikaitis joined Taupa in the early 1990s, at first working at the front counter as a clerk, later promoted to assistant manager, and eventually taking on the role of CEO, as the credit union quadrupled its assets in those years.